 Prodpran is a student at Simon Fraser University, entering her last year of undergraduate studies in International Studies with a concentration in International Development, Economics and Environmental Issues.
 Her areas of interest are human rights, food studies, arts and research.
-She has recently joined the ASC!
+She joined the ASC!
 Project’s communications team in the summer of 2016.

 Lisa is completing her Masters degree in Kinesiology at the University of Calgary.
 She is exploring current physician’s perspectives on using exercise and exercise professionals in the care of patients living with chronic disease.

 Lisa’s personal experiences with physical activity and sport have strongly influenced her passion for emotional expression and social interaction through physical movement and the resulting positive impact on quality of life.
 She has enjoyed past work as a Teaching Assistant at the University of Calgary, focusing on the physiology of exercise as well as the role of exercise in healthy lifestyles.
 In her current role as a Research Assistant for the ASC!
 Project, Lisa assists in assessing the effects of dance participation and community partnerships within the Community-University Dance projects.